 Henning Larsen designed the circular town hall to become the administrative and cultural centre of Kiruna, which is being moved three kilometres east, as it is slowly being swallowed by an underground mine.

-Located 95 miles north of the Arctic Circle, the town of Kiruna exists due to its close proximity to the largest iron ore mine on the planet.
+Located 95 miles north of the Arctic Circle, the town of Kiruna exists due to its close proximity to one of the largest underground iron ore mines on the planet.
 However the extensive mining is now destroying the town.

 The mine's shafts, which extend 1,365 metres beneath the surface, have begun causing sinkholes and rifts that are predicted to collapse the site of the existing town within the century.

 In response to this threat, the state-owned mining company Luossavaara-Kiirunavaara (LKAB) is relocating the town and its 18,000 population, at an estimated cost of £1 billion.

 LKAB plans to relocate 21 existing significant buildings from the old town of Kiruna, including its church, which was voted Sweden's most beautiful building.
 The majority of the rest of the town will be reconstructed from scratch.

 Officially named the Crystal, Henning Larsen's town hall, which opened today, is the first stage in this remarkable relocation plan.
 It has been designed to become a recognisable heart and natural gathering place for the new town.

 "The idea of the building is that it is the cornerstone of the town's new identity," explained Louis Becker, partner and design principal at Henning Larsen.

 "It is the first building and also the largest public building so it needs to do the job where it is visually recognised – this is why we have the golden volumes sticking out of the roof," he told Dezeen.